-With the DB2 Version 9.5 Fix Pack 6 and Version 9.1 Fix Pack 7, fast preallocation is the default mechanism for creating and extending table spaces on AIX JFS2.
-Fast preallocation enables a faster allocation process to reserve a tablespace and also speed up the process of creating or altering large tablespaces and database restore operations.
+With the DB2 Version 9.5 Fix Pack 6 and Version 9.1 Fix Pack 7, fast pre-allocation is the default mechanism for creating and extending table spaces on the AIX JFS2 file system.
+Fast pre-allocation enables a faster allocation process to reserve a tablespace and speeds up the process of creating or altering large tablespaces and database restore operations.
 This processing is implemented with a small overhead cost for rows insertion.
-For AIX operating systems with large volumes of inserts and selects on the same tablespace, disabling the fast preallocation provides improved runtime performance and a decrease in latch contention.
-However, the tablespace creation and restore times will increase.
+For the AIX operating systems, with large volumes of inserts and selects on the same tablespace, disabling fast pre-allocation provides improved runtime performance and a decrease in latch contention.
+However, the tablespace creation and restore times increases.

-To disable fast preallocation in a running environment, back up the database and set the DB2_USE_FAST_PREALLOCATION variable to OFF.
-After fast preallocation is disabled, restore the database.
+To disable fast pre-allocation in a running environment, take a backup of the database and set the DB2_USE_FAST_PREALLOCATION variable to OFF.
+After the fast pre-allocation is disabled, restore the database.

-To prevent DB2 latch contention, it is recommended that you create the DB2 database files by using the following setting:
+To prevent DB2 latch contention, it is recommended that you create the DB2 database files using this setting:

-db2set DB2 USE FAST PREALLOCATION=OFF
+db2set DB2_USE_FAST_PREALLOCATION=OFF